Why Earn a Doctorate in Education?

 |Degree||Median Weekly Salary||National Unemployment Rate|

-Here are median annual salaries for education careers that have likely earned a doctorate:
+Here are average annual salaries, as reported by the U.S. Bureau of Labor Statistics 2019 Occupational Employment Statistics, for education careers that have likely earned a doctorate:

 |College Academic Researcher||$90,760|